P.O. Box 254 | Bristol, VT 05443 | tel. (802) 453-7728 fax. (802) 453-7729

 In the table below, you can click on the researchers’ names to learn more about each of them.
 Click on the year listed in the right-hand column to see the report for that year and research area.

-Marc Lapin, project manager
+Marc Lapin, research team manager

 When ecologist Marc Lapin attended Middlebury College, he took Professor Steve Young’s course in Introduction to Polar Environments.
 The course inspired him to visit Alaska, and like any good pilgrimage, that journey offered far-reaching revelations.
 “While backpacking in Denali National Park,” Marc says, “I realized that my life’s work would be in nature conservation.
 Ever since, I’ve devoted myself to that.”